-On December 3, 2021, (the "Closing Date"), P3 and P3 LLC consummated a series of business combinations pursuant to which, among other things, P3 LLC merged with and into FAC Merger Sub LLC, a Delaware limited liability company and wholly owned subsidiary of the Company ("Merger Sub") (the "P3 Merger"), with Merger Sub as the surviving company, which was renamed P3 LLC, and FAC-A Merger Sub Corp., a Delaware corporation and a wholly owned subsidiary of the P3 (together with FAC-A Merger Sub Corp., the "Merger Corps") merged with and into CPF P3 Blocker-A, LLC, a Delaware limited liability company, CPF P3 Blocker-B, LLC a Delaware limited liability company (together with CPF P3 Blocker-A, LLC, the "Blockers"), with the Blockers as the surviving entities and wholly owned subsidiaries of P3 (collectively, the "Business Combinations").
-Upon completion of the Business Combinations (the "Closing"), the Company was organized in an "Up-C" structure in which P3 directly owned approximately 17.1% of the common units of P3 LLC ("Common Units") and became the sole manager of P3 LLC.
-Following the Closing, substantially all of the Company's assets are held and operations are conducted by P3 LLC, and P3's only assets are equity interests in P3 LLC.
+On December 3, 2021, (the "Closing Date"), P3 and P3 LLC consummated a series of business combinations pursuant to which, among other things, P3 LLC merged with and into FAC Merger Sub LLC, a Delaware limited liability company and wholly owned subsidiary of the Company ("Merger Sub") (the "P3 Merger"), with Merger Sub as the surviving company, which was renamed P3 LLC, and FAC-A Merger Sub Corp., a Delaware corporation and a wholly owned subsidiary of P3, FAC-B Merger Sub Corp., a Delaware corporation and a wholly owned subsidiary of the P3 (together with FAC-A Merger Sub Corp., the "Merger Corps") merged with and into CPF P3 Blocker-A, LLC, a Delaware limited liability company, CPF P3 Blocker-B, LLC a Delaware limited liability company (together with CPF P3 Blocker-A, LLC, the "Blockers"), with the Blockers as the surviving entities and wholly owned subsidiaries of P3 (collectively, the "Business Combinations").
+Upon completion of the Business Combinations (the "Closing"), the Company was organized in an "Up-C" structure in which P3 directly owned approximately 17.1% of the common units of P3 LLC, and P3's only assets are equity interests in P3 LLC.